xster/flutter-wiki/Updating-Flutter-projects-to-Gradle-4.1-and-Android-Studio-Gradle-plugin-3.0.1.md

+(This wiki page applies to people migrating code written before December 2017.
+It is unlikely to still be relevant.)

 ## Introduction

 Prior to [#13492](https://github.com/flutter/flutter/pull/13492) (merged on 2017-12-13), Flutter tooling created projects whose Android part used Gradle 3.3 and the Android Studio Gradle plugin version 2.3.3.